 - Makes 12 to 14 biscuits

-- 3. Turn the dough out onto a lightly floured surface.
+Turn the dough out onto a lightly floured surface.
 Dust your hands with flour and gently knead the dough just until it’s no longer sticky, about 30 seconds.
-Pat the dough into a 9-inch circle about 3/4 inch thick.
+Pat the dough into a 9-inch circle that’s about 3/4 inch thick.
 Cut out biscuits with a cookie cutter or the rim of a juice glass and place them on baking sheet.
-If the biscuits touch each other, they’ll have tender sides when baked; if you prefer crisp sides, separate them a bit.
-Bake until the tops are golden, about 12 to 15 minutes.
-Serve with Strawberry Freezer Jam.
+If the biscuits touch each other, they’ll have tender sides when baked; if you prefer crisper sides, separate them a bit.
+Using floured hands, gently push the scraps into one another and press them together and cut out more biscuits.

 Bake until the biscuit tops are golden brown, 12 to 15 minutes.

 Place the biscuits on a wire rack and let them cool ever so slightly.
 Serve while still hot.
 Originally published May 9, 2007.

 We loved these biscuits.
 They had good flavor and were absolutely gorgeous—impressively tall, white inside, and golden on top and bottom.
 They were tall and fluffy with layers like you usually only see in canned biscuits.
 I often make biscuits from scratch and these compared very favorably to my favorite recipe.

 The biscuits came together quickly and easily but the dough was wet more than sticky and required a lot of flour on the counter for the kneading stage.
 I baked my biscuits a little apart so they would have crispier sides.
 I will be making these again, perhaps with butter instead of shortening next time.

 From start to eating warm biscuits, it was 35 minutes of very easy prep and a short bake time.
 I don't think these are what may people think of, when they imagine pulling warm biscuits out of the oven at 7:30 in the morning on a Saturday.
 I definitely don't!